dbos-inc/dbos-docs/docs/cloud-tutorials/cicd.md

 This this section we will cover tools provided by DBOS Cloud to enable CI/CD best practices.

 ## Environments
-Use a different application for each environment, _e.g._, dev, staging and production.
+Use a different DBOS Cloud application for each environment, _e.g._, dev, staging and production.
+You can do so by deploying the same application multiple times, each time with a different name, _e.g._, `my-app-dev`, `my-app-staging`, `my-app-prod`.

 ## Secrets management
 The recommended way to make secrets, such as API keys, available to your application running in DBOS Cloud is to use environment variables.